Choosing the right music teacher can make the difference between musical success and failure…

 In this article I will walk you through the process of finding good music teachers in your local area, and I’ll teach you everything you need to know to find the right instructor for you or your child.

-Start by Making a List of Good Music Teachers in Your Area
+Start by Making a List of Local Music Teachers

 First, begin by making a list of all the music teachers in your area that provide lessons on the instrument you’re interested in.
 This can be accomplished by doing some quick Google searches.
 I recommend something like “piano lessons near me” or “music teachers” followed by the name of your town or region.